 Stage 1 – Case review by Independent Authority

-Test Takers must submit their application within 21 calendar days of receiving notification of decision and will be notified of the outcome of their appeal within ten weeks of submission.
+Test Takers must submit their application within 21 calendar days of receiving notification of the decision and will be notified of the outcome of their appeal within ten weeks of submission.

 Stage 2 – Case review by Appeals Committee